 Pale yellow shades indicate hydration and health.
 It can also mean you have a healthy diet and urinary system.
 Bright yellow urine usually indicates an excess of B vitamins, and a dark yellow may indicate dehydration.

 Dehydration is a common cause of orange urine.
 Certain medications, such as rifampin or yeast infection medications, and medical conditions cause this color pigment.
 You could have a bile duct condition if your urine is orange.
 This color may also be a reflection of an increased intake of beta-carotenes in your diet (sweet potatoes, winter squash, etc.).

 Pink urine or reddish urine can be a side effect of certain medications.
 In addition, it can signify medical conditions, such as kidney stones, an enlarged prostate, bladder stones, or bladder tumors.
 Pink or red urine can also be caused by eating certain red or pink foods, such as rhubarb or beets.

 Very red-colored urine could be blood, so be sure to watch for those deeper hues.

 Blue / Green

-Blue or green urine can be caused by foods that you eat, such as blueberries.
-It can also be an indicator of medical conditions, such as blue diaper syndrome (a rare genetic disorder where you cannot break down tryptophan in your digestive tract).
-During surgeries, healthcare providers may also use dyes that turn your urine blue or green.
+Blue or green urine can be caused by foods that you eat blueberries, as well as food dyes and additives.
+It can be an indicator of medical conditions, such as blue diaper syndrome (a rare genetic disorder where you cannot break down tryptophan in your digestive tract).
+During surgeries, healthcare providers may also use dyes to turn your urine blue or green.
 In rare cases, blue or green pigments can reveal a bacterial infection or genetic disease.
 This color of urine might also indicate a urinary tract infection (UTI).

 If your urine is cloudy, you may not be drinking enough fluids, have a urinary tract infection (UTI), or have kidney problems, such as chronic kidney disease (CKD).
 In addition, cloudy urine is usually accompanied by a foul urine smell.